Disaster (Star Trek: The Next Generation): Reception

+In 2020, Mike Stoklasa of Red Letter Media ranked this episode among his Top 5 episodes of Star Trek: The Next Generation, describing it as The Poseidon Adventure in space.

 Releases

-The episode was released in the United States on November 5, 2002, as part of the season five DVD box set.
+The episode was released in the United States on November 5, 2002, as part of the Season 5 DVD box set.
 The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.